 The main condition for admission to universities in Vienna for foreign students is a strong knowledge of the German language, the level of which is determined in the entrance international test.
 We also draw your attention to the fact that one of the main advantages of higher education in Austria is its low cost for foreign students - from 380 euros per academic year.
 In many public universities, education can not be obtained at all, and this privilege is available to both local residents and foreigners.
 For this, the latter need to have an average rating in the certificate and a good knowledge of German.

 As for the price of getting an education in Vienna, everything depends on the chosen institution.
-If it is a question of private boarding schools, then for one year of study in one of them a foreign student will need from 15 to 25 thousand euros (including food and accommodation).
-At the same time, obtaining a secondary education in Austria will be more budgetary than in countries where you can get training on similar programs - it's about England or Switzerland.
-The cost of teaching in universities has already been said.
+If it is a question of private boarding schools, then for one year of study in one of them a foreign student will need from 15000-25000 euros (including food and accommodation).
+At the same time, obtaining a secondary education in Austria will be more budgetary than in countries where you can get education on similar programs - England or Switzerland.
 For studying on language courses on a two-week course of studying German, the student will need from 400 to 500 euros.